 What We Do

-- Represent the interests of writers to a variety of agencies and government departments, and lobby on behalf of the interests of these writers
+Behind the scenes, the Writers’ Federation of Nova Scotia represents the interests of writers to a variety of agencies and government departments and lobbies on behalf of the interests of these writers.
+Our public programming offers a broad range of opportunities for emerging and established writers as well as professional authors.

-- Offer the Alistair MacLeod Mentorship Program for writers on the cusp of professional publication
+- Offering the Alistair MacLeod Mentorship Program for writers on the cusp of professional publication

 - Offer the annual Nova Writes Competition for Unpublished Manuscripts, which provides valuable feedback on all submitted manuscripts once a year

-- Administer Writers in the Schools (WITS), a program which brings nearly 100 writers a year to schools in every Nova Scotian county
+- Administering Writers in the Schools (WITS), a program which brings nearly 100 writers a year to schools in every Nova Scotian county

-- Maintain www.writers.ns.ca as an online resource containing a directory of NS writers and illustrators, event and submission listings, and other creative writing and professionalization resources
+- Maintaining www.writers.ns.ca as an online resource containing a directory of NS writers and illustrators, event and submission listings, and other creative and professional literary resources

 The Writers’ Federation of Nova Scotia has three core communications priorities: communications with members, communications on behalf of and in the interests of members, and communications with the diverse markets for Nova Scotia writers and writing.
 These communications priorities are achieved through a range of approaches, including our bi-weekly email newsletter (Subtext) and our comprehensive social media communications strategy (with its regional and national profile-raising channels).